fengyxz/cvrp-funsearch/README.md

 cvrp-funsearch/

 ```
-├── LLM.ipynb
+├── LLM-test
+│   └── deepseek
 ├── Other_algorithms
-│   ├── 0_0_Ortools_.ipynb
-│   ├── 0_1_k-opt.ipynb
-│   ├── 0_2_Large_Neighborhood_Search_LNS.ipynb
-│   ├── 0_3_Tabu_Search.ipynb
-│   ├── 0_4_Simulated_Annealing.ipynb
+│   ├── fig
-│   └── gif.ipynb
+│   └── ortools
-├── cvrp
-│   ├── code_manipulation.py
-│   ├── config.py
-│   ├── cvrp_funsearch.py
-│   ├── evaluator.py
-│   ├── evaluator_accelerate.py
-│   ├── programs_database.py
-│   └── sampler.py
+└── cvrp
     ├── data
     │   ├── cvrp
+    │   │   ├── large
+    │   │   ├── medium
+    │   │   └── small
     │   └── tsp
-├── ortools
-│   ├── cvrp
-│   ├── cvrp-1.ipynb
-│   └── cvrp.ipynb
-├── others-cvrp.ipynb
+    ├── implementation
-├── requirements.txt
+    ├── new_data
-└── test_spec.txt
+    └── spec
 ```

-`LLM.ipynb`: This Jupyter Notebook is likely used for experiments or demonstrations related to Large Language Models (LLM), showing how LLM can generate and optimize code for solving the CVRP problem.

-`Other_algorithms/`: Contains Jupyter Notebooks that implement various other algorithms for solving CVRP, used for comparison and testing the performance of different algorithms.

-`cvrp/`: Contains core CVRP-related & **Funsearch-related** code modules.

-`data/`: Contains datasets related to the problem.

-`ortools/`: Contains code and Jupyter Notebooks that use Google OR-Tools to solve CVRP.

-`others-cvrp.ipynb`: A Jupyter Notebook that likely consolidates or compares the implementations and results of other CVRP solving methods.

-`test_spec.txt`: Likely contains specifications or descriptions of test cases used to validate the correctness of the algorithms and modules in the project.
+Some important directories:

+- `LLM-test/deepseek`: Using DeepSeek API to do some tests.

+- `Other_algorithms/fig/ortools`: Using ortools(Google) to do tests.

+- `cvrp/`: Related to solving CVRP, like data(small, medium, large), solution, code, specification.

 ## Design